 But anxiety and fear led to action as spontaneous demonstrations started to happen throughout predominately Latino neighborhoods in Central Texas and fliers reading “know your rights” were distributed.
 Marches began to be organized as part of a nationwide campaign called “A Day Without Immigrants,” where immigrants and their supporters left school or work to emphasize how essential immigrants are in society.

 In our current political climate, it would appear that being an immigrant, asylum-seeker, refugee or from a different ethnicity than the predominant one is a crime.
 Bans on refugees have been issued and racism and discrimination are on the rise in places that were considered safe like schools, houses of worship and workplaces.
 We have been labeled as “strangers” if we happen to speak English with a foreign accent or have different family traditions than the majority.

 It is at such times as these that we need to remind ourselves and members of our communities that God’s love and grace are extended to all, regardless of national or ethnic origin and what society says or does to us.
 When asked if we are citizens we can assertively respond that we are no aliens or strangers.
 We are indeed citizens of the Reign of God and also members of God’s household. (cf. Ephesians 2:19).

 Rhashell D. Hunter

 Read the Racial Ethnic Torch

-In the current issue of the Racial Ethnic Torch, we lift up the work that Racial Ethnic & Women’s Ministries, and the Presbyterian Church (U.S.A.) as a whole, is doing to overcome racism.
+In the current issue of the Racial Ethnic Torch, we lift up the work that Racial Ethnic & Women’s Ministries, and the Presbyterian Church (U.S.A.) as a whole, is doing to shine a light on diversity and reconciliation.
 Some of the articles featured in this issue include: